 Figure 19, all measures, including previous applied measures, are listed to be applied to the database.

-In this control (Figure 19) measures are collected to be applied en masse to the database.
-This control also gives an opportunity to re-use previous applied measures other .
+In this control (Figure 19) measures are collected to be applied together to the database.
+This control also gives an opportunity to re-use previous applied measures in other alternatives.

 Re-use the selection of measure objects When a measure is selected (Figure 19) the corresponding objects that measure is to be applied to are selected on the map.
 This selection of objects can then be used to apply yet another measure.

-Re-apply measures from the history list Measures another alternative can be added to the active measures by selecting the “+” icon behind it (Figure 19).
+Re-apply measures from the history list Measures used in another alternative can be added to the active measures by selecting the “+” icon behind it (Figure 19).
 The “-” icon removes that measure from the active measures list.

+Design module tables Some options can only be set directly in the database.
+The following tables hold information for the design module configuration.

+di_measures: this table contains all measures to be applied to selected objects

+di_measureshistory: this table contains all measures including their selected objects for the as is situation and all variants

+di_objectproperties: this table defines all properties of objects that can be edited

+di_queries: this table defines all detail layers that can be schown in the design module including legend definitions

+For all details on these tables see the Design module wiki at “tables configuration”.
+There are plans for creating an editing tool for these options so direct database editing will no longer be needed.

 Examples

 Workflow visualization of data